sean-r-martin/sean-r-martin.github.io/README.md

-# Personal Website
+# Portfolio Website

 #### Purpose:
-* This is my personal website to share information about myself and display my portfolio of coding projects.
+* This is my website to share information about myself and display my portfolio of coding projects.